-"Hmmmm.
-By the way, do you remember last week, at the consecration of the church, there was a monk?
-He was wearing a special head covering like Thirumeni and was in a black robe like Achens.
-He is a monk: we call them Rambachen.
-St. John the Baptist was a monk.
+"Do you remember last week at the consecration of the church, there was a person wearing Learning Outcome Check Some monastics live by themselves completely.
+They are called solitary or Eremitic monastics.
+Those monks who choose to live with other monks are called communal or Cenobitic monastics. a special head covering like Thirumeni, and was in a black robe like Achens?
+He is a monk, we call them Rambachen.
+St. John the Baptist was also a monastic!
 He lived in the desert and spent time by himself focusing on growing closer to God," Christina says.
-"He was called the forerunner because he preached about the coming of Jesus Christ to the Iews.
-He was the cousin of Iesus and knew Him while He was on earth.
+"He was called the Forerunner because he preached about the coming of Jesus Christ Learning Outcome Check Life of St. John the Baptist exemplifies monasticism.

+to the Jews.
+He was the cousin of Jesus and knew Him while He was on earth.
 Also, he always ate honey and locusts."
 "That's true.
 And remember, there are also female monastics like St. Mary of Egypt.
-She had lived a very sinful life but then repented and went to live in the desert so that she would not be tempted anymore," adds Mrs. George.
+She lived a very sinful life but then repented and went to live in the desert so that she would not be tempted any more," adds Mrs. George.
 "That is pretty cool," says Tommy.
-"So monks live away from the world, and that's how they try to grow closer to God?"
+"So, monks live away from the world and that's how they try to grow closer to God?"

-St. Mary of Egypt "That's right!" says Mrs. George.
+"That's right!" says Mrs. George.

 Christina looks thoughtful and asks, "So, is being a monastic better?
-Because monks separate themselves from the world."
+Because monks separate themselves from the world?"
 Mr. George shakes his head and says, "No, one is not better than the other.
 Both being married and being a monastic are callings, and both have challenges.
 But both ways are good and holy."
 "Yes," adds Mrs. George.
-"Being a spouse and parent can be challenging because there are other people to care for, and sometimes we put one another's needs before our own.
+"Being a spouse and parent can be challenging because there are other people to care for and sometimes, we put one another's needs before our own.
 We are often called to sacrifice for the sake of our family members."
 Christina looks sheepish and says, "Like having to agree on what's for dinner."

-Mrs. George smiles and says, "Exactly!
+St. Mary of Egypt Mrs. George smiles and says, "Exactly!
 But married people grow closer to God by studying the Scriptures, participating in the Holy Qurbana, and raising their children to love Jesus Christ.
-Monastics also study the Scriptures and participate in the Holy Qurbana, but they have different kinds of challenges, like living with less, and sometimes it is hard to be alone without family.
+Monastics also study the Scriptures and participate in the Holy Qurbana, but have different kinds of challenges, like living with less and sometimes it is hard to be alone without family.
 They may be challenged by a greater degree of asceticism."
 "Oh geez, another big word.
 What does that mean?" asks Tommy.